AdorianM/Assembly-From-Image/README.md

 Customization can be added if you run the application.
 A small interface with features like: selecting input/output location, selecting a variable name.

+An input directory can be selected to convert all the images inside it.
+The directory input has priority over the file input in the case both are selected.
+Additionally, the directory should only contain image files.

 ![image](https://user-images.githubusercontent.com/67052082/174342907-130734f9-5171-4efa-a25b-bdafb266e9a1.png)

 ✨ More features on the way ✨